qdrant/docs/qdrant/v1.2.x/search.md

             "chunk_part": 1,
             "document_id": 123,
         },
-        "vector": ...,
+        "vector": [0.75],
     },
     {
         "id": 5,
         "payload": {
             "chunk_part": 0,
-            "document_id": 2.42,
+            "document_id": -10,
         },
-        "vector": ...,
+        "vector": [0.6],
     },
 }
 ```

-With the ***groups*** API, you will be able to get the top *N* points for each document, assuming that the payload of the points contains the document ID.
+With the ***groups*** API, you will be able to get the best *N* points for each document, assuming that the payload of the points contains the document ID.
+Of course there will be times where the best *N* points cannot be fulfilled due to lack of points or a big distance with respect to the query.
+In every case, the `group_size` is a best-effort parameter, akin to the `limit` parameter.

 ### Search groups